 - Available in many colors and sizes.

-- It protects the lips and teeth.
+- It serves as a lip guard, protecting the lips and teeth.

 - Facilitates drinking and speaking during a game